Hip hotels, funky cafes, and a great neighborhoods for hipsters

 Drive across the causeway and you’ll find yourself in a largely untouched land where buffalo and antelope range free.
 You might even find yourself watching coyotes howl at dusk.

 There are no less than five national parks in southern Utah.
-Consider making Moab your home base to visit Arches and Cayonlands National Parks, about four hours south of Salt Lake City.
+Consider making Moab your home base to visit Arches and Canyonlands National Parks, about four hours south of Salt Lake City.

 Stay at Red Cliffs Lodge, sitting right on the Colorado River.
 Not only is the setting breathtaking, but you can also sample some vino from their winery, located here.